pyvista/scikit-gmsh/CONTRIBUTING.rst

 Docstrings
 ^^^^^^^^^^

-pvgmsh uses Python docstrings to create reference documentation for our Python APIs.
+scikit-gmsh uses Python docstrings to create reference documentation for our Python APIs.
 Docstrings are read by developers, interactive Python users, and readers of our online documentation.
-This section describes how to write these docstrings for pvgmsh.
+This section describes how to write these docstrings for scikit-gmsh.

-pvgmsh follows the ``numpydoc`` style for its docstrings.
+scikit-gmsh follows the ``numpydoc`` style for its docstrings.
 Please follow the `numpydoc Style Guide`_ in all ways except for the following:

 * Be sure to describe all ``Parameters`` and ``Returns`` for all public methods.
-* We strongly encourage you to add an example section. pvgmsh is a visual library, so adding examples that show a plot will really help users figure out what individual methods do.
+* We strongly encourage you to add an example section. scikit-gmsh is a visual library, so adding examples that show a plot will really help users figure out what individual methods do.
 * With optional parameters, use ``default: <value>`` instead of ``optional``